 Our curriculum embodies the school’s Christian values as understood in the tradition of the Church of England.
 We want our students to enjoy the experience of an education that is distinctive in character, sensitive to their needs, rich in variety and of high academic quality.

 A core purpose is to provide children with opportunities to develop an understanding of the Christian faith.
 We follow the view of the National Society of the Church of England that:

 “the starting point for a Christian curriculum is the experience of God, through the love of Christ, which leads to an understanding of the world, of humanity and a hope for the future.”

 The key position of RE within the curriculum, the range and variety of our worship, and the involvement of the school in reaching out to those in need reflect our priorities as a Church of England school.

-The school values of faith, perseverance, service, forgiveness and love are paramount to the curriculum experience it offers students, whilst also ensuring that is also embedded with fundamental British values.
+The School Values of hope, compassion, wisdom, forgiveness and perseverance are paramount to the curriculum experience it offers students, whilst also ensuring that is also embedded with fundamental British values.